FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Experiments

-For semantic entailment performance evaluation, we report the Mean Absolute Error (MAE) between $1$ and the scores of entailed axioms predicted by $\ModelName{}$.
-We also report AUC, AUPR, and Fmax to evaluate how well $\ModelName{}$ can distinguish entailed and non-entailed axioms.
 We use ranking metrics to evaluate $\ModelName{}$ for GGI on HPO and for PPI on Yeast.
-For GGI, we apply the filtered setting \cite{bordes2013translating} and report the Mean Reciprocal Rank (MRR), Hit Rate at 3 and 10 (H@3 and H@10) on randomly held-out 20\% interactions.
-For PPI, we use both the raw (R) and filtered (F) settings \cite{xiong22_iswc} and report Hit Rate at 10 and 100 (H@10R, H@10F, H@100R, H@100F) on the original train--test split.
+For GGI, we evaluate on randomly selected testing triples under the filtered setting \cite{bordes2013translating}.
+For PPI, we use both the raw (R) and filtered (F) settings \cite{xiong22_iswc} and report on the same train--test split as \cite{kulmanov2019embeddings,xiong22_iswc}.

 For GGI and PPI predictions, we apply uniform negative sampling for each ABox axiom and we use BPR loss \cite{rendle2012bpr} for ABox optimization on HPO and Yeast.
 The initial learning rate of the Adam \cite{kingma2014adam} optimizer, the embedding dimension $d$, and the number of negative samples for each positive sample in ABox, are tuned by grid searching within \{$1e^{-2}$, $1e^{-3}$, $1e^{-4}$\}, \{32, 64, 128\}, and \{4, 8, 16\}, respectively.
-We set the number of models $k$ as a hyperparameter.
-The choice of $t$-norms is also a hyperparameter, including the Gödel $t$-norm $\tnorm(x, y)=\min \{x, y\}$, the Product $t$-norm $\tnorm(x, y)=x \cdot y$, and the Łukasiewicz $t$-norm $\tnorm(x, y)=\max \{x + y - 1, 0\}$; while the Gödel and Product $t$-norms satisfy the conditions on $t$-norms stated in Theorem \ref{theorem:loss}, the Łukasiewicz is not a strict $t$-norm and does not satisfy these conditions.
-We use the Product $t$-norm in all experiments.
+We set the number of models $k$ and the choice of $t$-norms as hyperparameters; we use the product $t$-norm in all experiments.

 We sample anonymous individuals before each optimization step; consequently, we can potentially cover large parts of the embedding space as the number of optimization steps grows, even with a small number of anonymous individuals being sampled each time.
-In our experiments, we choose to sample two anonymous individuals based on named individuals with $0$-\textit{mean} $0.1$-\textit{std} Gaussian noise, and another two anonymous individuals which are uniformly sampled from $\Re^n$.
-The tuned hyperparameter settings are listed in Table \ref{tab:hyperparameter} in Supplementary Materials.
+In our experiments, we choose to sample two anonymous individuals based on named individuals with $0$-\textit{mean} $0.1$-\textit{std} Gaussian noise, and another two anonymous individuals which are sampled using Xavier initialization \cite{glorot2010understanding}.
+The tuned hyperparameters are listed in Table 2 in Supplementary Materials.